-Speaking of Year One, Rojas’ main role in the first couple seasons (aside from making me wish for his slow and painful death) is to evoke that very setting, where even non-criminals at best dismiss the Batman as an “urban legend” and at worst actively gun for his cowl on a plate.
-It’s a bold departure from That Other Show’s Gotham, which usually took the resident vigilante for granted unless the villain-of-the-week framed him for something… or at least it would be if Bruce wasn’t all “The Batman’s right where he likes, hovering below the radar” like Rojas is doing him a damn favor.
+Speaking of Year One, Rojas’ main role in the first couple seasons – aside from making me wish for his slow and painful death – is to evoke that very setting, where even non-criminals at best dismiss the Batman as an “urban legend” and at worst actively gun for his cowl on a plate.
+It’s a bold departure from That Other Show’s Gotham, which usually took the resident vigilante for granted (unless the villain-of-the-week framed him for something).
+Or at least it would be, if Bruce wasn’t all “The Batman’s right where he likes, hovering below the radar” like Rojas is doing him a damn favor.

 (Sure, the network made them air a Catwoman story first, but we won’t count that against them.)

-… simply feels much more personal.
+… it just feels so much more personal.

 So Bruce stands up his two

-beards dates at the basketball game, steals a joke from Batman ’89 while he’s at it, and runs off to Arkham.
+beards dates at the big game, steals a joke from Batman ’89 while he’s at it, and runs off to Arkham.
 Which has conveniently been sealed off to the police since Joker blew up the only bridge.

 We then get our first clear look at the Joker.